bastienmichaux/generator-jhipster-db-helper/travis/travis-readme.md

     └── description.md
 ```

-### The entity file name
+### Entity file name

-The entity file name is such as `EntityName_xxx.json`.
+The entity file name is something like `EntityName_xxx.json`.

-This name respects these rules :
+Follow these rules :

-1. It ends with the extension `.json`.
 1. It has a suffix, an underscore character followed by the test case identifying number.
 1. For the main test, the name of the entity must be valid according to JHipster.
+1. It ends with the extension `.json`.

 And of course, the name of the entity will be the same but without the extension.

-### The configuration file
+### Configuration file

-Because we don't solve the entities's dependencies, you must precise them in a
-configuration file `entities.conf`.
+We don't solve the entities's dependencies, so you must specify them in a configuration file called `entities.conf`.

 This configuration file is a list of the entities in the correct order, one entity per line.

 The following is a valid configuration file.

 ```